Skip to main content

 • PathTnull | string | undefined — The type of path argument.

-The type DataT is auto-evaluated by TypeScript based on generic parameters, if possible, and used for type-checking the loader and result.
-If DataT cannot be auto-evaluated, it falls back to void, forbidding TypeScript to use this hook overload.
+The fourth generic parameter, DataT, is auto-resolved by TypeScript, if possible, and used for type-checking the loader and result.
+If DataT cannot be resolved automatically, it falls back to void, forbidding TypeScript to use this hook overload.

 tip